The Persistence of Retracted Papers on Wikipedia: Discussion

 First, our dataset is based on integrations across Retraction Watch, Crossref Event Data, Altmetric, and OpenAlex.
 While these sources provide broad coverage of retraction events and citation metadata, they are not exhaustive.
 In particular, both Crossref and Altmetric primarily track DOI-based citations, which means that retracted papers without DOIs, such as older publications or those in certain disciplines, are likely underrepresented in our analysis.
 Similarly, Wikipedia citations that refer to retracted papers through PubMed IDs, title strings, or bare URLs may be missed if they are not linked through standard identifiers.
 Future work could expand coverage by incorporating additional retraction databases (e.g., PubMed retraction tags), parsing free-text citation formats, or combining structured detection with manual validation to better capture edge cases.

-Second, although our modeling identifies significant predictors of the speed with which retracted citations are corrected, it cannot fully account for the editorial processes and sociotechnical dynamics that shape citation repair on Wikipedia.
+Second, although our modeling identifies statistically detectable associations with correction speed, it cannot fully account for the editorial processes and sociotechnical dynamics that shape citation repair on Wikipedia.
 Decisions to add, retain, or remove citations are often entangled with disputes over content reliability, page notability, or conflicting interpretations of sourcing policies.
+Because we infer repair from revision traces, we observe outcomes more directly than the deliberative processes that produce them.
 Our analysis does not surface these nuanced deliberations, which may vary across topics, editor groups, or article histories.
 Qualitative research—such as interviews with active editors, analysis of talk page discussions, or observational studies of how citation templates are used—could provide deeper insight into how retraction cues are interpreted and acted upon in practice.
+More concretely, future work could examine how retraction signals travel through editors’ day-to-day workflows—especially for bot-mediated flags.
+For example, qualitative and trace-based mixed methods could investigate (i) how editors first notice RetractionBot templates (e.g., via watchlists, category maintenance, WikiProject backlogs, or recent-changes patrolling), (ii) how the presence of a template is translated into a specific repair action (complete removal versus in-text acknowledgment), and (iii) what points of friction or disagreement arise when deciding whether a retracted source can still be used for non-claim-supporting purposes (e.g., documenting controversy).
+More broadly, this line of inquiry could extend to upstream, structured sources of retraction metadata in the Wikimedia ecosystem.
+For instance, future work could examine how retraction status is curated and coordinated in Wikidata (e.g., through the Wikidata WikiProject on retracted research \cite{wikidata_wikiproject_retractions}), and whether—and through what technical pathways—such structured signals propagate into Wikipedia’s citation templates, bots, and editor-facing workflows.
+In addition, follow-up work could trace repeated introductions of the same retracted paper across multiple articles to distinguish independent sourcing from cross-page copying or “secondary citation” practices (e.g., copying bibliographic details from other Wikipedia pages, external summaries, or locally stored PDFs).
+Such analyses would help clarify why a non-trivial share of citations are introduced after retraction despite publisher-level warnings, and would better ground design interventions in the realities of editors’ verification routines.